openSUSE/news-o-o/_posts/2012-09-12-time-to-start-planning-your-sessions-conference-program-available.markdown

-On Saturday the LinuxDays track features a number of Czech talks like [an introduction to Gentoo](http://bootstrapping-awesome.org/schedule/#ld-18) by TomÃ¡Å¡ ChvÃ¡tal with his talk titled "if it moves, compile it!" ('Pokud se to hÃ½be, zkompiluj to!').
-[Fedora is represented](http://bootstrapping-awesome.org/schedule/#ld-10) by JiÅ™Ã­ Eischmann & Jaroslav Å˜eznÃ­k later in the day.
-There also few real ninja-style talks about low-level programming like Petr BaudiÅ¡ about [low level programming](http://bootstrapping-awesome.org/schedule/#ld-14) and Thomas Renninger on [modern CPU power usage monitoring](http://bootstrapping-awesome.org/schedule/#osc-54) (these both are in English).
+On Saturday the LinuxDays track features a number of Czech talks like [an introduction to Gentoo](http://bootstrapping-awesome.org/schedule/#ld-18) by Tomáš Chvátal with his talk titled "if it moves, compile it!" ('Pokud se to hýbe, zkompiluj to!').
+[Fedora is represented](http://bootstrapping-awesome.org/schedule/#ld-10) by Jiří Eischmann & Jaroslav Řezník later in the day.
+There also few real ninja-style talks about low-level programming like Petr Baudiš about [low level programming](http://bootstrapping-awesome.org/schedule/#ld-14) and Thomas Renninger on [modern CPU power usage monitoring](http://bootstrapping-awesome.org/schedule/#osc-54) (these both are in English).